 If your grandchild enters a school system from another county or state, he/she may need extra help to catch up academically.
 After-school programs offer tutoring services.
+Ask your child's teacher or counselor about tutoring opportunities at school.
 In addition, private companies provide one on-one educational help for a fee.
 Area universities and community colleges may also have a list of students who are willing to tutor in certain subjects.
+The KLASS Center at the University of Tennessee offers tutoring and educational assessment.
+Some services are provided on a sliding scale fee basis.